-During 2018, expenditure of €1,587,253 was incurred in relation to goods and services where the procedures employed did not comply with procurement guidelines.
-This represents six contracts in total.
+During 2019, expenditure of €1,285,418 was incurred in relation to goods and services where the procedures employed did not comply with procurement guidelines.
+This represents five contracts in total.
 This was due to dependencies on external approvals, internal resourcing factors as well as the rollover of existing contracts pending finalisation of new tenders.
-In the case of four of these contracts totalling €1,075,947, new vendors have been successfully procured through OGP Frameworks.
-In the case of one of the contracts totalling €479,306 for CIB's WAN and Telephony infrastructure, a new WAN vendor has been successfully procured through an OGP Framework and a new Telephony vendor has been successfully procured through an open tender process.
-No further work is being commissioned from the remaining contract (€32,000) pending an RFT process.
-The Board have reviewed the procurement policy and have ensured that future contracts will be in full compliance.
+In the case of one of these contracts totalling €27,838, a new vendor was successfully procured through an OGP Framework in October 2019.
+This contract was noted as non-compliant in the 2018 Statement on Internal Control.
+In the case of one of the contracts totalling €655,257 for CIB's WAN and Telephony infrastructure, a new WAN vendor was successfully procured through an OGP Framework in August 2019 and a new Telephony vendor was successfully procured through an open tender process in December 2019.
+This contract was noted as non-compliant in the 2018 Statement on Internal Control.
+In the case of one contract totalling €508,738 a new vendor was successfully procured through an open tender process in May 2020.
+In the case of one contract totalling €34,770, this is currently being tendered.
+The remaining contract (€58,815) was a once off emergency procurement for an IT security issue.